 - Gratuities are not included in the price (not mandatory, but encouraged)

-- Please note that VICTOR TOURS doesn’t guarantee the entrance of the church/cathedral due to sudden closure (mass, wedding, etc)
+- Please note that VICTOR TOURS doesn’t guarantee entrance to the church/cathedral due to sudden closure (mass, wedding, etc)

 - Please note that VICTOR TOURS doesn’t guarantee the timing due to weather and traffic